mauritssilvis/types/README.md

 Below, I first describe the [aims](#1-aims) I have with the current project.
 I then provide an [overview](#2-overview) of the data type and structure implementations that are currently available.
-Finally, I provide some [background information](#3-background) on the data types and structures focussed on in this project.
+Finally, I provide some [background information](#3-background) on the data types and structures I focus on in this project.

 ## 1. Aims